Farewells to a Grand Old Dame

 Palais Royale’s spacious inside and dance floors ~ Image courtesy The Newcastle Herald

-* Toby Duffill's fine rendition of the Palais that properly illustrates its 'counterpoising' of those neighbouring monoliths.
+• Toby Duffill's artistic rendition of the Palais, formerly hosted at photo.net.
+This link is now broken.
+Toby superbly illustrated the Palais' 'counterpoising' of those neighbouring monoliths.
 Which brought a pertinent comment by Denver (US) resident: "I didn't think Aussies would stand for the destruction of architectural wonders!"

-* Bachelor of Comms students Lexie Durbridge and Thomas Hancock made a half hour doco after gathering so much material 10 minutes was way too short.
-Which leads to UoC link here.
+• Bachelor of Comms students Lexie Durbridge and Thomas Hancock made a half hour doco after gathering so much material 10 minutes was way too short.
+Broken link at UoN: UoN link here.

-* Paterson Real Estate advertisement for 'Palais Royale Newcastle' apartments
+* Pictured: Paterson Real Estate advertisement for 'Palais Royale Newcastle' apartments

 I was one of the last people to inhabit the grand old dame [The Palais Royale] as some are referring to it.
 Yes I was one of those infernal squatters that they just could not get rid of!
 I think that in my mind it was a romantic notion that one of the iconic buildings in Newcastle met its demise at the hands of the demolishers.